ChRe777/TheGoodOnes/README.md

 6. eq
 7. cond

-The rest of the language can be written in the language itself.
+The rest of the language can be written in the language itself by using this stones.
+I call it the [Lego](https://en.wikipedia.org/wiki/Lego) principle.
+The 7 primitives of Lisp remembers me on a set of basic bricks in Lego.

-Graham added two new primitives to the core:
+Graham added 3 new primitives to the core:

 8. rep
 9. tag
+10. type

-With tag it is possible to "tag" a function as macro.
+For instance with tag it is possible to "tag" a function as macro and use this information in eval to do a macex.

 Read the Article ('Some Work on Arc') (http://www.paulgraham.com/ilc03.html)